 Eating plantbased (primarily foods coming from plants) such as fruits and vegetables, nuts, seeds, oils, whole grains, legumes, and beans.

 This doesn’t mean that you are vegetarian or vegan and never eat meat or dairy.
 Rather, you are proportionately choosing more of your foods from plant sources.

 If you viewed plantbased eating in this way and found out that by eating plantbased, you can boost health; lower your risk of developing coronary heart disease, high blood pressure and diabetes.

 Why wouldn't you give it a go?

-In my practice I work a lot with people who are just looking to eat a bit more plantbased foods (for environmental or health reasons), people who are looking for reassurance in terms of nutrient balance and some fully vegan individuals who want to find a way to incorporate more variety and tackle resistance, limiting beliefs within their own family to feel more balanced and satisfied.
+In my practice I work with people who are just looking to eat a bit more plantbased foods, people who are looking for reassurance in terms of nutrient balance and some fully vegan individuals who want to find a way to incorporate more variety and tackle resistance, limiting beliefs within their own family to feel more balanced and satisfied.